buenos-nachos/time-sync/README.md

 yarn add -E @buenos-nachos/time-sync
 ```

 Other packages can be installed in a similar way.
-For example, the React package is installed like this:
+For example, the React package (coming soon) can be installed like this:

 ```bash
 // PNPM